zonemaster/zonemaster-engine/docs/installation.md

 # Zonemaster Engine installation guide

-This is the installation instructions for the Zonemaster Engine testing module.
+This is the installation instructions for the Zonemaster Engine perl module.
 For an overview of the Zonemaster components, please see the [Zonemaster repository](https://github.com/dotse/zonemaster).